MKhalusova/kotlin-spark-example/README.md

-# kotlin-spark-playground
+# Kotlin Spark Example
-An example of using Kotlin Spark API
+An example of using [Kotlin Spark API](https://github.com/JetBrains/kotlin-spark-api) to create a self-contained Spark application.